 Spend more for any Tiguan Comfortline and auto transmission is standard.
 You also get satellite-navigation.
 Three-zone air-conditioning lets rear passengers too choose their temperature, and they can fold down little tables housed behind the front seats.

 Choosing Comfortline also gives you access to the more powerful 132TSI petrol engine and the 110TDI diesel, both of which bring all-wheel drive (which Volkswagen calls 4Motion).

-Those wanting more in a Comfortline can option the Luxury package for about $5000.
+Those wanting more in a Comfortline can option the Luxury package for about $4000.
 It brings leather on the seats, heating for the front seats, power adjustment for the driver’s seat, and a memory for up to three drivers’ settings.
-Keyless Access lets you unlock the car and drive away without removing the key from your bag or pocket, and if you wave your foot under the tailgate it power-opens.
 There is a big sunroof, and the exterior mirrors fold against the body automatically when parked (which keeps them out of harm’s way).

 The Comfortline can also be had with a Driver assistance pack.
 That brings you Adaptive cruise control (which can match the speed of a slower car in front on the highway, even bringing you automatically to a halt if that car stops).
 There is also an Active info display – which replaces your instrument cluster with a 12.3-inch customisable colour screen.
 And there is lane-change assistance (called Side Assist) and a rear cross-traffic alert (for more on these systems, please open the Safety section below).

 If you still have money left to spend on your Comfortline you can also specify the Sound & Vision Package that adds an Dynaudio Excite premium sound system, active digital dashboard display, ambient lighting and surround view parking display.